- Stress-strain relationship.

 The structural steel composition and the steel grades for structural steel.

-The following composition of two well-known grades of steel ASTM A-572 and ASTM A-36.
+The composition of two well-known steel grades, ASTM A-572 and ASTM A-36, is as follows.

 The different curves for steel grades.

-The next graph shows the different curves for steel grades starting with ASTM-A-36, which denotes yield stress of 36 ksi.
-The second curve is for high strength low-alloy carbon steel ASTM-A-572 with a yield stress of 50 ksi.
+The following graph, which starts with ASTM-A-36, which indicates a yield stress of 36 ksi.
+The ASTM-A-572 high strength low alloy carbon steel with a yield stress of 50 ksi is shown by the second curve.

-The lower table shows the relation between the yield point and the different steel grades.
+The relationship between the yield point and the various steel grades is displayed in the lower table.

 For A514 the tensile point is from 110-130 ksi.
 The carbon steel types are shown in the slide image.
 For the ASTM.
 We are starting with ASTM-A36 for structural shapes and plates.
 The High strength of alloy steel.
 The grade starts with A441 for structural shapes and plates and then A572.